sum33it/scalpy/README.md

 1) scalar.py

-This file solves the dynamical system for scalar field where we give initial conditions ( at decoupling) on quantities like field evolution, slope of the potential etc as input (see below for details).
-In this file, different observables such as luminosity distance, hubble parameter, angular diameter distance, growth rate, growth function, power spectrum are defined.
+This file solves the dynamical system for scalar field where we give initial conditions (at decoupling) on quantities like field evolution, slope of the potential etc. as input (see below for details).
+In this file, different observables such as luminosity distance, Hubble parameter, angular diameter distance, growth rate, growth function, power spectrum are defined.

 2) solver.py